ddellacosta/automation-service/README.md

 ## How It Works

 Currently it is assumed you will be running automation-service in a container setup [as described below](#running).
+I'd like to figure out how to add it as an integration in Home Assistant soon as well.

 In the root directory of your automation-service install (as configured in docker-compose), in the same location as the config.dhall file, place a directory called `lua-automations`--the easy way to set all of this up is to simply clone/copy the repo into place and tweak.